Type A and Type B personality theory: Other studies

 From the study above, several conclusions have been made.
 A relationship between personality and cancer exists, along with a relationship between personality and coronary heart disease.
 Personality type acts as a risk factor for diseases and interacts synergistically with other risk factors, such as smoking and heredity.
 It has been statistically proven that behavior therapy can significantly reduce the likelihood of cancer or coronary heart disease mortality.
 Studies suggest that both body and mental disease arise from each other.
 Mental disorders arise from physical causes, and likewise, physical disorders arise from mental causes.
 While Type A personality did not show a strong direct relationship between its attributes and the cause of coronary heart disease, other types of personalities have shown strong influences on both cancer-prone patients and those prone to coronary heart disease.

 A study conducted by the International Journal of Behavioral Medicine re-examined the association between the Type A concept with cardiovascular (CVD) and non-cardiovascular (non-CVD) mortality by using a long follow-up (on average 20.6 years) of a large population-based sample of elderly males (N = 2,682), by applying multiple Type A measures at baseline, and looking separately at early and later follow-up years.
 The study sample was the participants of the Kuopio Ischemic Heart Disease Risk Factor Study, (KIHD), which includes a randomly selected representative sample of Eastern Finnish men, aged 42–60 years at baseline in the 1980s.
 They were followed up until the end of 2011 through linkage with the National Death Registry.
 Four self-administered scales, Bortner Short Rating Scale, Framingham Type A Behavior Pattern Scale, Jenkins Activity Survey, and Finnish Type A Scale, were used for Type A assessment at the start of follow-up.
 Type A measures were inconsistently associated with cardiovascular mortality, and most associations were non-significant.
 Some scales suggested a slightly decreased, rather than increased, risk of CVD death during the follow-up.
 Associations with non-cardiovascular deaths were even weaker.
 The study's findings further suggest that there is no evidence to support the Type A as a risk factor for CVD and non-CVD mortality.

+A recent study utilized the Five-Factor (Big Five) model to find that higher levels of neuroticism were associated with an increased risk of myocardial infarction.
+On the other hand, greater conscientiousness and extraversion were linked to lower risk.
+These findings suggest that specific personality traits may provide more useful information than the traditional Type A and Type B classification.
+The study once again reflects the broader shift toward dimensional models in personality and health psychology.